Restore¶

 If you’ve set any environmental settings like higher web concurrency due to required Performance Tuning, please re-apply your settings now.

 If not already done, please install Elasticsearch now (if you want to use it).
-Follow Step 3: Connecting Zammad with Elasticsearch to reconfigure your installation for Elasticsearch use and rebuild the search index.
+Follow Connect Zammad with Elasticsearch to reconfigure your installation for Elasticsearch use and rebuild the search index.

 You are now ready to continue your work.
 The rebuild of your search index can safely run during your work, but will cause a degraded search performance and may lead to temporarily not found data.